sgorgun/graph-presentation-task-python/README.md

 Set of programming assignments that are designed to test knowledge of graph representation.

 ## Problem 1: Present undirected graph using adjacency matrix
-Your first programming assignment is to implement the provided default interface for GraphAdjacencyMatrix.
+Your first programming assignment is to implement the provided default interface for _GraphAdjacencyMatrix_.
 Tests will check your implementation in different scenarios.
 Number of vertices *N* is an input parameter, which shows that graph consists of *N* vertices from *0* to *N-1*.
 Functionality that class should support:
 * add edge between vertices X and Y to the graph
 * get number of adjacent vertices